Welcome

 Read more about my holistic approach to conflict transformation here.

-Sima Savdharia has a wealth of experience working in the realm of conflict reconciliation as a trilingual mediator, Kingian Nonviolence trainer, and healing justice practitioner.
-She is a graduate of USF’s “Urban Education and Social Justice” M.A. program and The East Bay Meditation Center’s “Practice in Transformative Action” program.
+Sima Savdharia is a Spanish-speaking mediator, conflict coach, nonviolence trainer, and restorative justice practitioner, with a wealth of experience facilitating in the realm of conflict transformation.
+She is a 2025 TEL (Transformative Educational Leadership) fellow, as well as a graduate of USF’s “Urban Education and Social Justice” M.A. program, and The East Bay Meditation Center’s “Practice in Transformative Action” program.